Mourning over a child's death

 Finding support in other people is really important, too.
 You could talk with a clergy member if you are involved in a religious or spiritual community.
 Your family health care provider can lend an ear and can also help you to find a counselor.
-Your neighborhood YM/YWCA may also have counseling services, or can make a referral.
-Students at Columbia can meet with a counselor at Counseling and Psychological Services; call x4-2878 for an appointment.
+Students at Columbia can meet with a counselor at Counseling and Psychological Services (Morningside) or Mental Health Services (CUMC).
 Many organizations run support groups where you would have the opportunity to share your experiences with other men and women who have recently had a loss.
 Two to try are:

 Mental Health America's Coping with Loss resources